Alogator1/ig_uploader/README.md

 TELEGRAM_BOT_API_KEY: It appears to be an API key for a Telegram bot.
 You can get yours [here](https://t.me/BotFather)

-MY_ACCOUNT_ID: This values is for testing only, your Telegram user ID to accept messages only from you.
+MY_ACCOUNT_ID: This value is for testing only, your Telegram user ID accepts messages only from you.

 GROQ_API: It's an API key or token for a service that uses the GROQ query language.
 GROQ is a query language commonly used with content management systems like Sanity.io.